 Enter Iggy — an artificial intelligence (AI)-powered chatbot designed to engage new students and their families.
 Iggy digitised the Admitted Student Days experience, providing students with information about the university through SMS, Facebook messenger and Loyola’s website.

-The use case for university chatbots
+The use case for AI chatbots for universitiess

 Chatbot technology holds tremendous potential as a customer service solution.
 According to a 2019 Helpshift survey of over 2,000 consumers across the US, UK, France, Germany and the Netherlands, 30% of respondents consider chatbots “very helpful” and would knowingly engage them.
 This is double the number of respondents who stated this opinion in 2018 — a sign that chatbots are gaining wider acceptance.In the context of sales and customer service, chatbots help save time for human workers by providing instant and automatic answers to frequently asked questions.